 These typically have openings that make it easy for small insects to fly right on into your RV and make themselves comfortable.
 Bees and spiders also like to build their hives and webs in the vents that end up interfering with airflow.
 Keep them out with a simple product that is essentially a roadblock that stops them dead in their tracks.
 Check out these easy-to-install Camco Flying Insect Screens that are made of heavy duty steel:

-- Furnace vents: fits most Duo-therm and Suburban furnace vents OR Coleman, Suburban, Sol-Aire, and Hydroflame furnace vents
+- Furnace vents: fits most Coleman, Suburban, Sol-Aire, and Hydroflame furnace vents

 - Water heater vents: fits Atwood 6 & 10-gallon and Suburban 6-gallon water heater vents